 Thoughtful Thursdays – Customer retention

-Here are a few thoughts that may help retain your customers:
+Here are a few ways to maximize the probability of retaining your customers:

 Have a question about sales?
 Contact Sakanashi and Associates Inc. and I will respond.

-Please share Thoughtful Thursdays posts with people you feel may find the topic interesting and help.
+Please share Thoughtful Thursdays posts with people you feel may find the topic interesting and helpful

 Comments are closed.